-The Administration Division is composed of the elected Commissioners and their staffs, the Executive Director's office and the administrative functions that provide the fiscal and administrative services to support all divisions of the Corporation Commission.
+The Administration Division is composed of the elected Commissioners and their staffs, the Executive Director's office and the Administrative Services offices that provide the fiscal and administrative services to support all divisions of the Corporation Commission.
 The Administrative Services Division Director oversees both the administrative and fiscal functions.

 The Executive Director's staff performs many administrative functions in conjunction with the Division.
-These include: preparing the open meeting agendas, keeping records of all proceedings of the Commission and coordinating civic activities and projects of benefit to the Commission.
+These include: overseeing the Divisions, preparing the open meeting agendas, keeping records of all proceedings of the Commission and coordinating civic activities and projects of benefit to the Commission.